DerekRoy/CasconTTCWorkshop/README.md

 # CasconTTCWorkshop
 This is a project for Cascon / Evoke

-Link to the deployed app - https://cascon-ttc-demo.mybluemix.net/ - deployed on Bluemix - IBM Cloud

 UI for our prediction app:

 <img width="1173" alt="Screen Shot 2019-10-23 at 10 54 53 AM" src="https://user-images.githubusercontent.com/2717342/67449304-bf76df80-f5e7-11e9-8d41-8018769a7205.png">